An Early History of the Choirs and Choral Unions – Abertillery.

 On Saturday 3rd September 1910 the Abertillery Orpheus Glee Society held a concert at the Carmel Vestry, Abertillery.

 On Wednesday 2nd November 1910 a benefit concert was held at the Trinity Chapel, Abertillery in the interest of the children of the late Mr John James of Church Street, Abertillery.
-The Artistes were as follows – Soprano’s, Misses Lizzie Jordan and Miss Maud Talbot; Contralto, Miss Kate Michael A.L.C.M.; Baritone, Mr H. Clist; Duettists, Miss G. Partridge and Master D. Morgan; Elocutionist Madame H. J. Gwillim and Master Leslie James Pianist: The Abertillery Orpheus Glee Society under the conductorship of Mr Tom Bundred gave a performance, the Accompanist was Mr Amos Harding A.L.C.M.
+The Artistes were as follows – Misses Lizzie Jordan and Miss Maud Talbot (Soprano’s); Miss Kate Michael A.L.C.M.
+(Contralto); Mr H. Clist (Baritone); Miss G. Partridge and Master D. Morgan (Duettists); Elocutionist, Madame H. J. Gwillim and Master Leslie James (Pianist): The Abertillery Orpheus Glee Society under the conductorship of Mr Tom Bundred gave a performance, the Accompanist was Mr Amos Harding A.L.C.M.

 The Abertillery Male Voice Party.